Abercrombie River National Park

 Abercrombie River National Park is a special place.
 Here are just some of the reasons why:

 All year round, this is a great spot to observe local wildlife.
 Kangaroos, wallabies and emus are seen throughout the park, and echidnas and wombats live on the slopes and river flats.
-The rivers and creeks are home to eastern water dragons and the shy platypus, as well as many species of fish.
-Most of them are protected, although you can fish for introduced trout.
+The rivers and creeks are home to eastern water dragons and the shy platypus.
 In summer, you’ll hear the sound of frogs calling out near the creeks.
 There are also more than 60 species of birds around here – look for wedge-tail eagles soaring above Abercrombie trail.

 Landscapes of deep gullies with rivers running through them – such as the one found at Abercrombie River – provide ideal conditions for loose gold.
 During the gold rush of the second half of the 1800s, the precious mineral was discovered here.
 Following the rivers and creeks you can find evidence – sluices and diggings – still there today.

 This is an environment built for adventure.
 One of the most popular activities in the park is 4WD touring.
 Some of the trails running along gorges and ridges can be pretty challenging, even for the experienced driver.
 For those with plenty of energy, you can also explore these trails on a mountain bike.
 The rivers and creeks, shaded by tall casuarinas, have plenty of deep waterholes.
 Pull on your swimmers and jump on in.
 Or perhaps you’ve got a canoe or kayak – bring it along because there are some good stretches for paddling.

 The ridgelines and rivers running through Abercrombie River National Park were once traditional travel and trading routes for the Wiradjuri and Gundungarra People.
 Evidence of open campsites can be found along the rivers and creeks in the park.